 Everything you need to know about 'Moulin Rouge!
 The Musical' in London

 When someone says the words "Moulin Rouge", what do you think of first?
 We tend to think of the lascivious, nighttime behaviour mixed with the lavishness and luxuriousness of a sizzling nightclub.
 If you've watched the film and even been to visit the Moulin Rouge in Paris, you'll love Moulin Rouge!
-The Musical, set to open at London's Piccadilly Theatre in 2021.
+The Musical at the Piccadilly Theatre.

 Baz Luhrmann's award-winning film is definitely at the heart of this production, matched with a contemporary pop score with tracks by Madonna, P!nk, and Elton John.
 Ahead of stepping into this hedonistic dreamer's paradise, read all about how Moulin Rouge!
-The Musical is now coming to London.
+The Musical in London.

 What is Moulin Rouge!
 The Musical about?

 Set in the Montmartre Quarter in Paris, audiences are welcomed to the Moulin Rouge from their first step in the auditorium.
 It's bold.
 It's daring.
 It's indulgent.
 Then, as the curtain rises, a lovesick writer named Christian takes his seat inside the Moulin Rouge, looking forward to the evening's events.
 He's greeted by Satine, the "sparkling diamond" star of the show.

 Clearly, there's a twinkle in both of their eyes, as they're besotted by each other from first glance.
 While at the Moulin Rouge, audiences also meet Harold Zidler, the larger-than-life host, as well as wealthy Duke of Monroth who tries to buy romantic passion.
 But, even if the course of love doesn't run smooth, Christian and Satine do all it takes to stay together.